-This study shows that the HIIT intervention (duration 4 to 12 weeks) significantly reduces systolic blood pressure.
-Besides it increases maximal oxygen consumption (VO2max) more than other forms of exercise (continuous medium intensity and interval training).
+This study shows that the HIIT intervention (4 to 12 weeks) significantly reduces systolic blood pressure.
+Besides, it increases maximal oxygen consumption (VO2max) more than other forms of exercise (continuous medium intensity and interval training).
 Show that it brings it in line with the study analyzed in the previous point.

-The results suggest that the HIIT intervention induces more favorable indications in the central and peripheral cardiovascular system.
+The results suggest that the HIIT intervention induces more favorable indications in the central and peripheral cardiovascular systems.
 Therefore, HIIT is a more effective and time-saving intervention.
-This leads to improve blood pressure and aerobic capacity levels in obese adolescents than other exercise types.
+This leads to improving blood pressure and aerobic capacity levels in obese adolescents than other exercise types.

 HIIT Improves Vascular Function

-Vascular dysfunction is a precursor to the atherosclerotic cascade (atherosclerosis is a degenerative disease that damages the lining of the aorta) and significantly increases susceptibility to cardiovascular events, myocardial infarction, and stroke.
+Vascular dysfunction is a precursor to the atherosclerotic cascade (atherosclerosis is a degenerative disease that damages the aorta lining) and significantly increases susceptibility to cardiovascular events, myocardial infarction, and stroke.

-Since high-intensity interval training (HIIT) is a powerful way to improve cardiorespiratory fitness.
-The purpose of recent systematic reviews and meta-analyses is to review the evidence, the impact of HIIT on vascular function compared to training.
+Since high-intensity interval training (HIIT) is a powerful way to improve cardiorespiratory fitness, the purpose of recent systematic reviews and meta-analyses is to review the evidence of HIIT’s impact on vascular function compared to training.
 It was to quantify the continuity of medium intensity (MICT).